wyaaung/wyaaung/README.md

 </div>

 ## 💫 About Me:
-I am currently a dedicated and performance-driven Software Engineer at [THG Plc](https://www.thg.com/).
+I am a dedicated and performance-driven Software Engineer.
 With experience in designing and implementing robust web solutions, my expertise lies in building scalable and efficient systems that power seamless user experiences.

-- 🌍 Based in Manchester, U.K.
+- 🌍 Based in London, U.K.
 - ⚡ Fun fact: I love traveling, shopping, and listening to music

 I am committed to continuous learning and am always excited to explore and implement the latest technologies to solve complex problems.